 Sardinia is the second biggest island in the Mediterranean Sea and it has almost 1900 km of coastline.
-In the recent years is becoming a very popular tourist destination, mostly for its beautiful beaches and its crystal clear waters.
-It Is hard to count all of the beaches we have, due to the fact that most of them are very little, and it is even harder to say which one could be considered the most beautiful.
+In the recent years it has been becoming a very popular tourist destination, mostly for its beautiful beaches and its crystal clear water.
+It is hard to count all of the beaches we have, due to the fact that most of them are very little, and it is even harder to say which one could be considered the most beautiful.

 It must be said that is not easy to get to Cala Coticcio.
-There are basically two ways, and in any case you have to take at least one boat ride.
+There are only two ways, and in any case you have to take at least one boat ride.

-Whether you reach Cala Coticcio by boat or by foot, you will be amazed by the contrast between the electric blue of the water and the pale yellow colour of the granitic rocks that surround the beach.
-This little gem seems like embedded in a soft-looking rock , you have the true feeling of being in a magical place.
+Whether you reach Cala Coticcio by boat or by foot, you will be amazed by the contrast between the electric blue of the water and the pale yellow colour of the granitic rocks surrounding the beach.
+This little gem lays embedded within soft-looking rocks.
+Truly emphasizing the feeling of being in a magical place.

-The second way to reach Cala Coticcio is by boat, you can rent one or you can choose to join one of the boat tours departing from Palau, La Maddalena, Cannigione, or Baia Sardinia.
+The second way to reach Cala Coticcio is by boat.
+You can either rent one or choose to join one of the boat tours departing from Palau, La Maddalena, Cannigione, or Baia Sardinia.
 There are several solutions, from the big tourist boat to the more cozy private charter.
-We at NatourSardinia offer both private and shared boat tours to Cala Coticcio starting from Palau or La Maddalena.
+We at NatourSardinia offer both private and shared boat Snorkeling tours to Cala Coticcio starting from Palau or La Maddalena.

-Like in many bays of the La Maddalena National Park, the two beaches in Cala Coticcio are both closed with a buoys line at about 50 meters from the shore.
-It serves to keep the boats far from the swimming area.
-It follows that to reach the beach you need to swim and be confident in the water, if you are not it’s better to have at disposal a floating device.
-Outside the buoys line the sea depth is about 5 meters, reaching 10m depth at the center of the bay.
+Like in many bays of the La Maddalena National Park, the two beaches in Cala Coticcio are both closed with a buoys line at about 60 meters from the shore.
+It is supposed to keep the boats far from the swimming area.
+Since you need to swim in order to reach the beach.
+So one must be confident in the water.
+In case you are not it’s better to have at disposal floating device.
+Outside the buoys line the sea depth is about 5 meters, reaching 10 meters depth at the center of the bay.

-Cala Coticcio is a great spot for snorkeling, here you can swim in calm water and meet large schools of silvery fish called Saddled seabream.
-These fish are very curious, they like to move around searching for food.
-Just outside the bay, there is one of the most spectacular diving sites of the Archipelago of La Maddalena, where you can meet groupers, moren eels and sting rays .
+Cala Coticcio is a great spot for snorkelling.
+Here you can swim in calm water and encounter large schools of silvery fish called Saddled sea bream.
+These fish are very curious.
+They like to move around searching for food.
+Just outside the bay, there is one of the most spectacular diving sites of the Archipelago of La Maddalena, where you can meet groupers, moray eels and sting rays .
 (If you are interested in marine life you should read our article about snorkeling in Sardinia)

-If you are travelling in Sardinia and you plan to explore Cala Coticcio or the Maddalena National Park you can contact us, we will be happy to host you on board for a memorable excursion.
+If you are travelling in Sardinia and plan on exploring Cala Coticcio or the Maddalena National Park you are very welcome contact us, we will be happy to host you on board for a memorable excursion.